Sheds are highly versatile structures. Most people use them to store garden furniture over winter, tools, lawnmowers, and old tins of paint.

 Whilst building a shed is nowhere near as complex as building a house, you do still need a plan to follow.
 A plan is your guide to sizing and layout.
 Without a detailed shed plan to refer to you are very likely to end up with an oddly shaped shed and an awful lot of timber off-cuts.

 Shed plans are available online.
-Plenty of websites have free shed plans available for download (find them here).
+Plenty of websites have free shed plans available for download (find them here and here).
 You can choose from a wide selection of different plans, depending on the size and style of shed you want for your garden.
 Simple sheds won’t take more than a day to construct if you have the skills and materials to hand, but if you are inexperienced or you have your heart set on a super deluxe shed, make sure you allot a few days to get the job done.

 Photo by Rictor Norton & David Allen @ Flickr